mitdbg/fastdeepnets/journal.md

 - Results may vary a lot depending on the distribution
 - The possible values for the slope need to be bounded when we implement the optimized version (variable size matrices)

+### Interpretation and conclusion

+First let's take a look at the experiment we made:

+- Deterministic Model with a slope of `1` ("gray zone" approximatly 10)
+- Model with "gray zone" size uniformly distributed between 1 and 20, which meanse the expected "gray zone" is the same as the Deterministic model
+- Train 30 models of each to reduce the importance of the initialization
+- Train for 30 epochs
+- Observe the size of the network, the average gradient of the size per epoch and the average batch loss
+- For `MNIST` and `FashionMNIS`

+Now let's look at the results

 ## Random actiavtion

 ### Pros